Mission & Values

 Our Mission

-To see people deeply transformed by God's grace through the gospel of King Jesus
+To see people deeply transformed by God's grace through the gospel of King Jesus in Memphis, to the ends of the earth.

 Deeply Transformed